For CLC Secretary-Treasurer

 Lily is on the Executive Board of the Toronto and York Region Labour Council, where she chairs the Municipal Committee, and is the Executive liaison to the Women’s Committee.
 In this role, Lily has enjoyed working across all unions to organize for municipal and school board elections.

-Lily continues as an elected officer of CUPE Local 79, where she focuses on member advocacy and grievance resolution, and is currently involved with an intense round of bargaining with the employer.
+Lily continues as an elected officer of CUPE Local 79, where she focuses on member advocacy and grievance resolution.

 Lily recently ended a seven-year term as Labour Representative on the Board of Trustees for the United Way of Greater Toronto, where the board oversaw significant organization changes such as merger and transition to a Community Impact Agency.